unification-com/mainchain/docs/guides/cloud/install-aws.md

 `[stake_in_nund]` = (required) the amount of FUND in `nund` you are self-delegating.
 You can use the `undcli convert 1000 fund nund` command to convert FUND to nund.
 E.g. `1000000000000nund`.

 ::: warning Note
-do not enter more nund than you have in your wallet!
+do not enter more nund than you have in your wallet and ensure you have enough left over to pay for this and future Tx fees!
 :::

 `[your_validator_public_key]` = (required) the public key output from the previous und tendermint show-validator command.